Jesse-11/Qt-Application-Startup/README.md

 }
 ```

+5. Main window connection
-This function then emits another signal back to the main window which is then picked up by connection slot
+* We then connect this signal back to a main window connection slot to change our applicaiton to the relevant page(stackedWidget)
 ```
 connect(dashboardController, &DashboardController::prescriptionsRequested, this, &MainWindow::showPrescriptions);
 ```

+6. Transition Page
-Again, this connection releases a signal that does not have a matching connection slot, so the relevant function is called, this function indexes the original stacked widget to the correct page we want:
+* Again, this connection released a signal that does not have a connection slot, so it calls its relevant function; this indexes us to the required page:
 ```
 void MainWindow::showPrescriptions() {
     stackedWidget->setCurrentIndex(1);